 Update: Lately, numerous reports have surfaced about the SYSTEM THREAD EXCEPTION NOT HANDLED error occurring randomly during Fortnite gaming sessions.
 In most instances, this issue stems from a graphics card driver that appears to be incompatible with Fortnite at the moment.
 To resolve this problem, update your graphics card driver to the latest version.

-What is SYSTEM THREAD EXCEPTION NOT HANDLED Windows 10 error?
+What is the “SYSTEM THREAD EXCEPTION NOT HANDLED” blue screen error?

 To fix the error, we need to know which driver is causing the issue and update or repair the particular driver.
-To identify the problem driver, look at the driver’s file name beside the STOP error System Thread Exception Not Handled in the blue screen which usually ends with .sys file extension.
+To identify the problem driver, look at the driver’s file name beside the STOP error “System Thread Exception Not Handled” in the blue screen, which usually ends with a .sys file extension.

-This particular file name may help you to learn which driver is causing the error.
-You can then resolve the error by updating the problem driver accordingly.
-For example, listed below are a few of the most common driver files that comes with the System Thread Exception Not Handled error in Windows 10.
+This particular file name may help you learn which driver is causing the error.
+You can then resolve the issue by updating the problem driver accordingly.
+For example, below are some of the most common driver files that come with the blue screen error in Windows 10 and 11.